 McCurry, the photographer, said he is committed to helping her legally and financially.

 “I object to this action by the authorities in the strongest possible terms,” he said in a statement.
 “She has suffered throughout her entire life.
 Her arrest is an egregious violation of her human rights.”

 Mounting pressure on refugees

-The UN Refugee Agency (UNHCR) in Afghanistan told CNN it would only be able to assist in the case if Gula registers as a refugee.
+Lat week the UN Refugee Agency (UNHCR) in Afghanistan said it would only be able to assist in the case if Gula registers as a refugee.

 “Sharbat Gula falls under the ‘undocumented migrants’ umbrella,” said Duniya Khan with the agency’s Pakistan office.
 “The UNHCR cannot intervene since she is not a registered refugee.”

 The International Organization for Migration (IOM), which assists undocumented migrants, says the arrest – although legal if the ID card is proven to be false – is symptomatic of mounting pressure on Afghan refugees in Pakistan to return home.

 “It is a sign of the times in Pakistan, that it has now reached someone who was something of a celebrity in the ’80s, someone more high profile than the average,” said Nicholas Bishop, project development officer for the IOM in Afghanistan.